freeCodeCamp/freeCodeCamp/guide/english/java/arraylist/index.md

    ```java
   Collections.reverseOrder());
  ```

+ArrayList implements an interface called RandomAccess which indicates that they are fast in general constant time O(1) if our operation is RandomAccessing of elements from ArrayList.
+The main purpose behind this is to provide generic algorithms to attain maximum performance.
+If our frequent operation is insertion of elements into the list, then ArrayList may not be a good choice.
+The alternative would be LinkedList.

   An ArrayList allows us to randomly access elements.
 ArrayList is similar to *Vector* in a lot of ways.
 But it is faster than Vectors.
 The main thing to note is that - Vectors are faster than arrays but ArrayLists are not.